 Sales consist of sales from contracts with customers and lease income from operating leases.
-Sales revenue from contracts with customers is recognised in line with the provisions of IFRS 15.
-This revenue is determined and recognised using the five-step model described in IFRS 15.
-Sales revenue is recognised when the contractual performance obligation has been fulfilled through the transfer of the good or service and the customer has gained control over it.
+Sales from contracts with customers are recognised in line with the provisions of IFRS 15.
+These sales are determined and recognised using the five-step model described in IFRS 15.
+Sales are recognised when the contractual performance obligation has been fulfilled through the transfer of the good or service and the customer has gained control over it.
 Control over the benefit can be transferred either over a period or at a specific point in time.
 The performance obligation is considered to be fulfilled when the service has been performed or is being used by the customer.
-Sales revenue is measured at the transaction price.
-The transaction price is compared against the individual selling price and represents the consideration from the customer for the performance obligation fulfilled by the Group.
-There are no financing components or variable consideration; all consideration is payable in the short term.
+Sales are measured at the transaction price.
+The transaction price is compared against the individual selling price and represents the consideration from the customer for the performance obligation is payable in the short term.
 For contracts that contain more than one individual performance obligation (multi-component contracts), the transaction price to be determined is allocated to the separate performance obligations within the contract when the contract is concluded based on the individual selling prices of these performance obligations.
 The contractual performance obligations consist of amounts already paid, and reversal mainly takes place from fixed amounts.
 There are no obligations for returns, refunds or other similar obligations and no bill-and-hold arrangements.